featureform/featureform/docs/providers/postgres.md

 Table sources are used directly via a view.
 Featureform will never write to a primary source.

-#### Files

-Files are copied into a Snowflake table via a Kubernetes Job kicked off by our coordinator.
-If scheduling is set, the table will atomically be re-copied over.

 ### Transformation Sources

 SQL transformations are used to create a view.
 By default, those views are materialized and updated according to the schedule parameter.
 Deprecated transformations are converted to un-materialized views to save storage space.